uilianries/imgui/About-the-IMGUI-paradigm.md

 - The interface tries to minimize the UI library having to retain data from the app/programmer.

 This is in comparison with typical RMGUI which:
-- Often have the app/programmer to retain lots of artifacts from the UI library (references/objects)
+- Often have the app/programmer to retain lots of artifacts from the UI library (e.g. create objects, maintain references).
-- Often have the UI library retain app/programmer data in widgets, requiring synchronization mechanism.
+- Often have the UI library retain app/programmer data in widgets, requiring synchronization mechanisms.

 What it doesn't stands for: